Chrysocolla Stone | Properties and Meaning

 Although a very soft stone in its purest form chrysocolla is often found combined with quartz which can make it considerably harder.
-Its colour is caused by the presence of copper and when polished, it can sometimes be mistaken for turquoise.
+Its colour is caused by the presence of copper and when polished it can be mistaken for turquoise.
 Although highly sought after for use as a lapidary material because of its striking colour and markings, being so soft makes chrysocolla fragile and difficult to work with.
-On Mohs scale of mineral hardness it grades just 2½ to 3½ (in its purest form) but with the addition of quartz, stones can grade up to 7.
+On Mohs scale of mineral hardness it grades just 2½ to 3½ (in its purest form) but with the addition of quartz stones can grade up to 7.
 As a general rule it should be handled very carefully and preferably as little as possible.

 History of Chrysocolla

 The name chrysocolla comes from the Greek word 'chrysos' meaning gold and 'kolla' meaning glue which translates as gold-solder.
 When used in ancient texts the word referred to a solder used on gold but it's uncertain whether that referred to green copper carbonate otherwise known as malachite or blue hydrated copper silicate which is the stone known today as chrysocolla.
 Despite tests being carried out on gold artifacts this question remains unanswered.